United States Coast Guard: History

 In times of war, the Coast Guard or individual components of it can operate as a service of the Department of the Navy.
 This arrangement has a broad historical basis, as the Coast Guard has been involved in wars as diverse as the War of 1812, the Mexican–American War, and the American Civil War, in which the cutter Harriet Lane fired the first naval shots attempting to relieve besieged Fort Sumter.
 The last time the Coast Guard operated as a whole within the Navy was in World War II, in all some 250,000 served in the Coast Guard during World War II.
+A major fixture of the Coast Guard during WWII were the Beach Patrol units, responsible for patrolling the shorelines of the United States on-foot and horseback.

 Coast Guard Squadron One, was a combat unit formed by the United States Coast Guard in 1965 for service during the Vietnam War.
 Placed under the operational control of the United States Navy, it was assigned duties in Operation Market Time.
 Its formation marked the first time since World War II that Coast Guard personnel were used extensively in a combat environment.
 The squadron operated divisions in three separate areas during the period of 1965 to 1970.
 Twenty-six Point-class cutters with their crews and a squadron support staff were assigned to the U.S. Navy with the mission of interdicting the movement of arms and supplies from the South China Sea into South Vietnam by Viet Cong and North Vietnam junk and trawler operators.
 The squadron also provided 81mm mortar naval gunfire support to nearby friendly units operating along the South Vietnamese coastline and assisted the U.S. Navy during Operation Sealords.

 Coast Guard Squadron Three, was a combat unit formed by the United States Coast Guard in 1967 for service during the Vietnam War.
 Placed under the operational control of the United States Navy and based in Pearl Harbor.
 It consisted of five USCG High Endurance Cutters operating on revolving six-month deployments.
 A total of 35 High Endurance Cutters took part in operations from May 1967 to December 1971, most notably using their 5-inch guns to provide naval gunfire support missions.

 Often units within the Coast Guard operate under Department of the Navy operational control while other Coast Guard units remain under the Department of Homeland Security.